Juniper/junos-terraform/README.md

 # Run Second Shell Script:  `buildProvider.sh`

 ### **Prior to this step**
-1. Ensure an xml, xpath file is created in the `/junos-terraform` home directory with `xpath` in the name of the file (ex: xpath_example.xml)
-2. IF you want to test the output of the configuration from the .tf files that will be created later on to define the configuration for a device, set the ENV variable `MOCK_FILE` to the path of an empty `xml` file where the system can display the expected config defined in the .tf files.
+* IF you want to test the output of the configuration from the `terraform test` files, set the ENV variable `MOCK_FILE` to the path of an empty `xml` file you create where the system can display the expected config defined in the .tf files.
+   * example: create a `jtaf_output.xml` file in the `/junos-terraform` directory and run `export MOCK_FILE=/path_to_junos-terraform/jtaf_output.xml`)

-**Warning:** `MOCK_FILE` should be set to "" or not exist unless wanting to enter Mock mode, otherwise system will look for path setup
+* **Warning:** `MOCK_FILE` should be `unset` unless wanting to enter Mock mode, otherwise system will look for path setup. `Mock Mode allows developers to test terraform commands and commits to a local file prior to device communication.` If `MOCK_FILE` is set, terraform commands will output to the file declared by the variable and not the device declared in the `main.tf` file.

+### Now let's run the script:
 This file can be compiled by running `chmod +x buildProvider.sh` from the home directory followed by `./buildProvider.sh` to run the script.